 12 Months To Go

 Right in the very beginning, your marketing team should get down to identifying the objectives of participation – what is that your company could use?
 Some brand awareness?
 A few extra sales never hurt anyone.
-How about meeting the prospective customers?
-Or may be a combination of the three?
-Once you are clear on the objectives, work backwards to set aside a budget and more importantly forecast the expected ROI.
+How about meeting prospective customers?
+Or maybe a combination of the three?
+Once you are clear on the objectives, work backward to set aside a budget and more importantly forecast the expected ROI.

 With 9 Months Left